samrocketman/Spacefarer/ideas.md

 # Phase 1

 Make game completable with minimum effort.
+[Hecter provided some advice for missions][loot-missions].

 # Phase 2